inforion/kopycat/README.md

 NOTE: OpenJDK installation reference https://dzone.com/articles/install-openjdk-versions-on-the-mac

-## Requirements to developing modules and software with Kopycat
+## Requirements for developing modules and software with Kopycat

-For module development and working with sources the following software required:
+For module development and working with sources the following software is required:

 1. IntelliJ (version >= 2020.1)
 2. Kotlin plugin (version >= 1.3.72)

 ## Getting started

 In this part of readme start of Kopycat with STM32F042 on Cortex-M0 core (ARMv6M architecture) device and virtual ARM device on ARM1176JZS core (ARMv6/v7 architecture) will be shown.
-For STM32F042 implemented the next peripheral modules: UART, TIMx, DMAC, GPIOx, WDG.
-These peripheral modules enough to run FreeRTOS.
-In the example firmware `freertos_uart` working with FreeRTOS shown.
-Virtual ARM (VirtARM) runs UBoot and Linux with kernel 2.6.x, as filesystem used ext2.
+For STM32F042 the next peripheral modules are implemented: UART, TIMx, DMAC, GPIOx, WDG.
+These peripheral modules are enough to run FreeRTOS.
+In the example firmware `freertos_uart` working with FreeRTOS is shown.
+Virtual ARM (VirtARM) runs UBoot and Linux with kernel 2.6.x, ext2 filesystem is used.

-All examples shown on ARM architecture as a most popular nowadays in embedded devices.
-But as already mentioned for Kopycat also implemented cores: x86, MIPS, MSP430, v850ES.
+All examples are shown on ARM architecture as the most popular in embedded devices nowadays.
+But as it has already been mentioned x86, MIPS, MSP430, v850ES cores are also implemented for Kopycat.

 **NOTE**: The concept of architecture and core sometimes differs for different manufacturers.
-For examples ARM has complicated system of architecture and core, but for TI MSP430 core, architecture and MCU itself almost the same.
-So we will often name core and architecture just as core.
-Moreover in sources we have no architecture as apart entity.
+For example, ARM has complicated system of architecture and core, but for TI MSP430 core, architecture and MCU itself are almost the same.
+So we will often use "core" to refer to core and architecture.
+Moreover, in sources we have no architecture as an entity.
 The most low-level part in Kopycat is `Core` that consists of `CPU` - actual CPU (execute instructions), `Decoder`, `COP` - coprocessor (interrupt processing), `MMU` - memory management unit.

-ARM core and architectures may be confusing.
-At lowest level lay architecture i.e. ARMv6, ARMv7 (CPUs), ARMv6M (embedded MCUs) etc. Above architectures cores are being build, i.e. ARM1176JZS (not ARMv11!), CortexM0, CortexM3 etc. And at the top implemented MCUs, i.e. STM32F042.
+ARM core and architectures may be confusing at the lowest level lay architecture i.e. ARMv6, ARMv7 (CPUs), ARMv6M (embedded MCUs) etc. Mentioned architecture cores are being built, i.e. ARM1176JZS (not ARMv11!), CortexM0, CortexM3 etc. And at the top implemented MCUs, i.e. STM32F042.

 ### Run prebuild Kopycat core and module STM32F042 on Cortex-M0 core

-1. Download prebuild emulator core kopycat-X.Y.AB (https://kopy.cat/download/0.3.20/kopycat-0.3.20.zip) and unzip this archive into any directory (**it's strongly recommended not to use directories with spaces or special symbols!**)
+1. Download prebuild emulator core kopycat-X.Y.AB (https://kopy.cat/download/0.3.20/kopycat-0.3.20.zip) and unzip the archive into any directory (**it is strongly recommended not to use directories with spaces or special symbols!**)
-1. Add environment variable `KOPYCAT_HOME` (recommended) to this directory, e.g. `KOPYCAT_HOME=D:\kopycat-X.Y.Z-RCx` and add to environment variable `PATH` path to `KOPYCAT_HOME/bin`
+1. Add environment variable `KOPYCAT_HOME` (recommended, used by Kopycat core to lookup default modules library) to this directory, e.g. `KOPYCAT_HOME=/opt/kopycat-X.Y.Z-RCx` and add to environment variable `PATH` path to `KOPYCAT_HOME/bin`
-1. Download prebuild modules libraries for Kopycat (https://kopy.cat/download/0.3.20/library.zip) and unzip this archive into any directory (**also it's strongly recommended not to use directories with spaces or special symbols!**)
-1. Add environment variable `KOPYCAT_MODULES_LIB_PATH` to this directory
+1. Download prebuild modules libraries for Kopycat (https://kopy.cat/download/0.3.20/library.zip) and:
+    - unzip this archive into any directory (**it is also strongly recommended not to use directories with spaces or special symbols!**) and add environment variable `KOPYCAT_MODULES_LIB_PATH` (only to simplify readme commands) to the directory
+    - unzip this archive into `${KOPYCAT_HOME}/modules` directory (if you setup `KOPYCAT_HOME`)
 1. Start emulation one of module: **STM32F042**

     ```shell script
     kopycat -y ${KOPYCAT_MODULES_LIB_PATH} -l mcu -n stm32f042_example -g 23946 -p "firmware=example:usart_poll,tty1=socat:,tty2=socat:"
+    ```

+    OR if you set up `KOPYCAT_HOME` environment variable and copy modules into `${KOPYCAT_HOME}/modules` just:

+    ```shell script
+    kopycat -l mcu -n stm32f042_example -g 23946 -p "firmware=example:usart_poll,tty1=socat:,tty2=socat:"
     ```

     - `-y` - path to a bunch of prebuild module's libraries (aka **registry**)